progressivetech/civi-schema-harmonizer/README.md

  * Check for orphaned records: `drush cfk-orphans-show`
  * Fix orphaned records: `drush cfk-orphans-fix`

+Note: If you get an error saying that the schema file for your database version cannot be found, you will need to generate one.

+You can generate a schema file by installing a fresh copy of CiviCRM that matches the version you are running.
+Then run the following command: `drush cfk-generate`.

 See below for a more destructive but complete approach.

 NOTE: THIS SCRIPT DESTROYS DATA.
 Be sure to backup your database and carefully review the script.
 It might have bugs and do serious damage.